kinode-dao/kinode-book/src/processes.md

 When a request or response is received, it has an `address` attached: the source of the message, including the ID of the process that produced the request, as well as the ID of the node itself.

 The integrity of a source `address` differs between local and remote messages.
-If a message is local, it's validated by the local kernel, which can be trusted to label the process ID and node ID correctly.
+If a message is local, the validity of its source is ensured by the local kernel, which can be trusted to label the process ID and node ID correctly.
 If a message is remote, only the node ID can be validated (via networking keys associated with each node ID).
-The process ID comes from the remote kernel, which could claim anything.
+The process ID comes from the remote kernel, which could claim any process ID.
 (This is fine -- think of remote process IDs as a marker of what protocol is being spoken, rather than a discrete piece of code written by a specific developer.)

 Requests can be issued at any time by a running process.
 A request can optionally expect a response.
 If it does, the request will be retained by the kernel, along with an optional `context` object created by the request's issuer.
 This request will be considered outstanding until the kernel receives a matching response, at which point that response will be delivered to the requester alongside the optional context.
 Contexts saved by the kernel enable very straightforward, async-await-style code inside processes.